DavidWise/Handy-Scripts/General/Hosts/readme.md

 this will remove all entries in the host file that match any of the values passed, including the comment so that batch scripts can better group their Adds and Removes.

 **Caution**: *be very careful removing via IP Address as you can possibly clear out entries that you did not intend to remove simply because they point to the same IPAddress*

+# future enhancements
+- built-in filtering
+- tag maintenance (add/remove tags only, not entries)
+- ability to specify an input path instead of defaulting to the system hosts file
+- ability to specify an output path instead of defaulting to the system hosts file
+- more comprehensive unit tests